IAA (NYSE:IAA) Announces Earnings Results

 Institutional Trading of IAA

 Several institutional investors and hedge funds have recently modified their holdings of IAA.
 Covestor Ltd increased its stake in IAA by 104.0% in the 1st quarter.
 Covestor Ltd now owns 1,287 shares of the company’s stock worth $49,000 after buying an additional 656 shares in the last quarter.
-Lazard Asset Management LLC bought a new stake in IAA during the 1st quarter valued at approximately $59,000.
-Point72 Hong Kong Ltd boosted its stake in IAA by 65.5% in the 1st quarter.
-Point72 Hong Kong Ltd now owns 3,403 shares of the company’s stock worth $130,000 after purchasing an additional 1,347 shares during the period.
-FMR LLC grew its holdings in IAA by 7.1% during the 2nd quarter.
-FMR LLC now owns 5,421 shares of the company’s stock valued at $178,000 after buying an additional 361 shares in the last quarter.
-Finally, Captrust Financial Advisors raised its position in shares of IAA by 175.5% during the second quarter.
-Captrust Financial Advisors now owns 6,676 shares of the company’s stock valued at $219,000 after buying an additional 4,253 shares during the last quarter.
+Lazard Asset Management LLC bought a new position in IAA in the 1st quarter worth approximately $59,000.
+Point72 Hong Kong Ltd raised its position in shares of IAA by 65.5% during the first quarter.
+Point72 Hong Kong Ltd now owns 3,403 shares of the company’s stock valued at $130,000 after buying an additional 1,347 shares during the last quarter.
+FMR LLC lifted its holdings in shares of IAA by 7.1% in the second quarter.
+FMR LLC now owns 5,421 shares of the company’s stock worth $178,000 after buying an additional 361 shares in the last quarter.
+Finally, Captrust Financial Advisors boosted its position in shares of IAA by 175.5% during the second quarter.
+Captrust Financial Advisors now owns 6,676 shares of the company’s stock worth $219,000 after acquiring an additional 4,253 shares during the last quarter.
 99.63% of the stock is currently owned by institutional investors.

 About IAA